 But here at the sanctuary, Enzo is starting a new life.
 A life where he’ll be allowed to live as wild at heart as he’d like, being the bobcat he was meant to be.

 The minute he had a chance to go out in the snow, he frolicked like it was the best thing ever!
 He burrowed his face right into snow piles with no hesitation at all.

 He’s just thrilled with his new home here at the sanctuary, that’s pretty obvious to see!

 Enzo needs to fill out a bit since he’s a lanky boy.
-He’d also been declawed and we’re treating him for an intestinal parasite.
+He’d also been declawed and we treated him for an intestinal parasite during his intake exam.